boltdb/bolt/README.md

 * [torrent](https://github.com/anacrolix/torrent) - Full-featured BitTorrent client package and utilities in Go.
 BoltDB is a storage backend in development.
 * [gopherpit](https://github.com/gopherpit/gopherpit) - A web service to manage Go remote import paths with custom domains
 * [bolter](https://github.com/hasit/bolter) - Command-line app for viewing BoltDB file in your terminal.
+* [btcwallet](https://github.com/btcsuite/btcwallet) - A bitcoin wallet in Go.
+* [dcrwallet](https://github.com/decred/dcrwallet) - A wallet for the Decred cryptocurrency in Go.

 If you are using Bolt in a project please send a pull request to add it to the list.